nanocurrency/nano-docs/docs/whitepaper/english.md

 The term "block" and "transaction" are often used interchangeably, where a block contains a single transaction.
-Transaction specifically refers to the action while block refers to the digital encoding of the transaction.
+Transaction specifically refers to the action, while block refers to the digital encoding of the transaction.
 Transactions are signed by the private-key belonging to the account on which the transaction is performed.